Softmotions/ncms/ncms-docs/ncms-docs-en/doc/ui/am/fileref/fileref.rst

 **Type of the attribute value:** `java.lang.String`

-For example, activate the checkbox `Display as template`, and create the file `template-inc.httl` containing:
+For example, activate the checkbox `Render as a template`, and create the file `template-inc.httl` containing:

 .. code-block:: html